-We now describe a machine learning approach, called the genetic algorithms (GA).
-The GAs are a set of stochastic optimization methods, usually applied in the context of non-parametric reconstructions of data.
-They are inspired by the notion of grammatical evolution and in particular, the genetic operations of mutation, i.e. a random change in an individual, and crossover, i.e. the combination of different individuals to form offspring.
+We now describe a machine learning approach, called genetic algorithms (GA).
+The GAs are a set of stochastic optimization methods that are commonly applied in the context of nonparametric reconstructions of data.
+They are inspired by the notion of grammatical evolution, and in particular, the genetic operations of mutation, that is, a random change in an individual, and crossover, that is, the combination of different individuals to form offspring.
 These operators behave as an environmental pressure, thus emulating the concept of natural selection in biology.

-The ``reproductive'' success of a member of the population or in other words the probability that it will have offspring, is usually assumed to be proportional to its fitness, which is a measure of how accurately every member of the population fits the data.
-In this work we quantify the fitness of the individuals via a standard $\chi^2$ statistic.
-Overall, the GA have been used to probe for extensions of the standard model \citep[]{Akrami:2009hp}, deviations from $\Lambda$CDM, both at the background and the perturbations level in linear order \citep[]{Nesseris:2012tt,Arjona:2020kco,Arjona:2019fwb}, to reconstruct a variety of cosmological data, such as SNe data \citep[]{Bogdanos:2009ib, Arjona:2020doi} or to perform reconstructions of null tests, e.g. the so called Om statistic and the curvature test \citep[]{Nesseris:2010ep, Nesseris:2013bia, Sapone:2014nna}.
+The reproductive success of a member of the population, or in other words, the probability that it will have offspring, is usually assumed to be proportional to its fitness, which is a measure of how accurately every member of the population fits the data.
+We quantified the fitness of the individuals via a standard $\chi^2$ statistic.
+Overall, the GA have been used to probe for extensions of the standard model \citep[]{Akrami:2009hp}; deviations from $\Lambda$CDM, both at the background and the perturbation level in linear order \citep[]{Nesseris:2012tt,Arjona:2020kco,Arjona:2019fwb}; to reconstruct a variety of cosmological data, such as SNe data \citep[]{Bogdanos:2009ib, Arjona:2020doi}; or to perform reconstructions of null tests, for example, the so-called Om statistic and the curvature test \citep[]{Nesseris:2010ep, Nesseris:2013bia, Sapone:2014nna}.